-As per the approved FY17 AEOP APP (continuation of Virginia Tech evaluation plan), the external evaluation of JSS included two post-program questionnaires:
+As per the approved FY18 AEOP APP, the external evaluation of JSSS (conducted by Purdue University) includes three post-program questionnaires:

-- 1. AEOP Youth Questionnaire to be completed by student participants of the National TSA Conference JSS event and the three local Army-sponsored JSS events; and - 2.
+- 1. AEOP Youth Questionnaire to be completed by student participants at the National TSA Conference JSS event and participants from DoD schools; and - 2.
 AEOP Mentor Questionnaire to be completed by competition advisors, chaperones, or event organizers who supported students as they prepared for or participated in National TSA Conference JSS event and the three local Army-sponsored JSS events.

-Questionnaires were the primary method of data collection for AEOP evaluation and collected information about participants' experiences with and perceptions of program resources, structures, and activities; potential benefits to participants; and strengths and areas of improvement for programs.
+Questionnaires are the primary method of data collection for AEOP evaluation and collect information about participants' experiences with and perceptions of program resources, structures, and activities; potential benefits to participants; and strengths and areas of improvement for programs.

-The questionnaires are aligned with:
+The questionnaires were aligned with:

-- Army's strategic plan and AEOP Priorities 1 (STEM Literate Citizenry), 2 (STEM Savvy Educators) and 3 (Sustainable Infrastructure); - Federal guidance for evaluation of Federal STEM investments (e.g., inclusive of implementation and outcomes evaluation, and outcomes of STEM-specific competencies, transferrable competencies, attitudes about/identifying with STEM, future engagement in STEM-related activities, and educational/career pathways); - Best practices and published assessment tools in STEM education, STEM informal/outreach, and the evaluation/ research communities; - AEOP's vision to improve the quality of the data collected, focusing on changes in intended student outcomes and contributions of AEOPs like CQL effecting those changes.
+- Army's strategic plan and AEOP Priorities 1 (STEM Literate Citizenry), 2 (STEM Savvy Educators) and 3 (Sustainable Infrastructure); - Federal guidance for evaluation of Federal STEM investments (e.g., inclusive of implementation and outcomes evaluation, and outcomes of STEM-specific competencies, transferrable competencies, attitudes about/identifying with STEM, future engagement in STEM-related activities, and educational/career pathways); - Best practices and published assessment tools in STEM education, STEM informal/outreach, and the evaluation/research communities; - AEOP's vision to improve the quality of the data collected, focusing on changes in intended student outcomes and contributions of AEOPs like CQL effecting those changes.

 The use of common questionnaires and sets of items that are appropriate across programs will allow for comparisons across AEOP programs and, if administered in successive years, longitudinal studies of students as they advance through pipelines within the AEOP.
 Because the questionnaires incorporate batteries of items from existing tools that have been validated in published research, external comparisons may also be possible.
+All AEOPs are expected to administer the student and mentor questionnaires provided for their program.